Nash Equilbria for Quadratic Voting: Unbalanced Populations: Proofs of Theorems 2--3

 Let $v (u)$ be a Nash equilibrium, and let $u_{*}$ be the rightmost point of discontinuity of $v$.
-By Lemma~\ref{proposition:discontinuities-necessary}, the size of any discontinuity is at least $\Delta$, so $v (u)<-\Delta$ for every $u< u_{*}$.
-Obviously, the expected payoff for an agent with utility $u$ must exceed the expected payoff under the alternative strategy of buying no votes.
-The latter expectation is approximately $\underline u$, because $S_{n}$ is highly concentrated near $ES_{n}>\alpha -\epsilon$ and so $E\Psi (S_{n})\approx 1$.
+By Lemma~\ref{proposition:discontinuities-necessary} and the monotonicity of Nash equilibria, $v (u)<-\Delta$ for every $u< u_{*}$.
+Obviously, the expected payoff for an agent with value $u$ must exceed the expected payoff under the alternative strategy of buying no votes.
+The latter expectation is approximately $\underline u$, because $S_{n}$ is highly concentrated near $ES_{n}>\xi -\epsilon$ and so $E\Psi (S_{n})\approx 1$.
 On the other hand, the expected payoff at $u<u_{*}$ for an agent playing the Nash strategy is approximately